aurora-is-near/doc.aurora.dev/blog/create-virtual-chain.md

 ## Requirements

-We're expecting you to have your [MetaMask installed](https://MetaMask.io/faqs) and your wallet already created there.
+We're expecting you to have your [MetaMask installed](https://metamask.io/faqs) and your wallet already created there.
 You can use any other EVM wallet too.
 E.g., Rabby, Brave or Coinbase Wallet.

-Please, also make sure you have a NEAR wallet to be used, you can create one at [MyNearWallet](https://app.mynearwallet.com/).
+Please also make sure you have a NEAR wallet to be used, you can create one at [MyNearWallet](https://app.mynearwallet.com/).

 Get some real funds there to pay for gas and token deployments.
 We recommend using [NEAR Intents](https://near-intents.org/) to swap and bridge tokens between different chains.